simplekjl/TheShows/README.md

 If the architecture is know before hand is a good approach to use TDD using the RED GREEN REFACTOR cycle

 # Layouts
-The layouts are splitter in small ones for reuse
+The layouts are separated in small ones for reuse

 # UI state
 As common preference I like a lot this approach of states in views given the flexibility that give us as developers.